Click on any of the following links for information:

 Counseling and Psychological Services (CAPS) provides comprehensive mental health care fo the Tulane community on a short-term basis.
 CAPS provides services in three areas: group counseling, individual counseling, and psychiatric services including medication management.

-Group counseling, for many emotional and relationship issues that college students face, is the best treatment choice.
-It provides students with the unique opportunity of utilizing peer interaction to work toward improving themselves.
+Group counseling provides students with the opportunity of utilizing peer interaction to work toward improving themselves.
 CAPS will provide an array of groups to address the needs of our students.
-Although many students are initially hesitant to join a group, participants consistently find group therapy to be a very beneficial and positive experience.
 New groups will form each semester and are typically limited to 10 members.

-CAPS psychiatrists offer psychiatric evaluations, the prescribing of medications and medication management, comprehensive treatment planning, and the coordination of care/consultation with other professionals.
-Sometimes a student's concern requires care that is beyond that which we can provide at CAPS.
-If this occurs, we will work with the student to establish care off campus.
+CAPS psychiatrists evaluate, prescribe and manage medications, provide comprehensive treatment planning, and coordinate care/consultation with other professionals.
+Sometimes a student's concern requires care that is beyond that which we can provide.
+If this occurs, CAPS will work with the student to establish care off campus.

 The Goldman Office of Disability Services (ODS) is committed to providing equal access and a friendly environment for all who study and work at Tulane University.
-Through collaboration and exploration, modifications to the academic or work environment--accommodations--can be offered to students with registered disabilities.
-We aim to be supportive and approachable to all those who use our services.
+Modifications to the academic or work environment can be offered to students with registered disabilities.
 Accommodations are provided to students with documented disabilities so that persons are viewed according to their abilities rather than their disabilities, ensuring a fully accessible University experience.
 Our philosophy is one that promotes self-advocacy and self-awareness in our clientele, helping to maximize an individual's potential while developing and maintaining a sense of independence.
 It is the policy and practice of Tulane University to comply with the Americans with Disabilities Act (Pub.
 L. No. 101-336), Section 504 of the Rehabilitation Act of 1973 (Pub.
 L. No. 93-112, & 504, as amended), and state and local requirements regarding individuals with disabilities.
 Under these laws, no qualified individual with a disability shall be denied access to or participation in services, programs, and activities of Tulane University.
 Through outreach and education, ODS promotes access and awareness to all members of our University community.